 Richard DeFord is the Administrator for the Association of Certified Chaplains and is a Board Certified Chaplain and Pastoral Counselor.
 He also serves as the chaplain for Fitzgibbon Hospital and Fitzgibbon Mary Montgomery Hospice in Marshall, MO. and the Associate Pastor of Missions and Outreach at Katy Park Baptist Church in Sedalia, MO.

-Richard was rocked when his father unexpectedly passed away in December of 2017.
-The death made it a challenge to provide care in a hospice and healthcare setting while also grieving.
+Richard was rocked when his father unexpectedly passed away in December of 2017, one month after the ACCC conference.
+His dad’s death made it a challenge to provide care in a hospice and healthcare setting while also grieving.
 His hospital graciously allowed him to receive certification as a Grief Recovery Specialist and he launched a Grief Recovery program, both at Fitzgibbon Hospital and his church which are in separate communities.

 Richard knows firsthand the effect loss has on the work of a chaplain.
 He will share his journey from loss to recovery and give practical knowledge and tools for chaplains to take back to their own facilities for care of themselves, their staff and their clients/patients.